kdedeckerIDT/SF-Quantum-Demo/Renderer/ResourcePackages/IDT/assets/README.md

 2. Run these commands depending on your use-case:
 	- Development: `npm run sass-dev`
-		- This compiles the .scss files in the **assets\src\scss** directory into unminified CSS in the **css** directory.
+		- This compiles the .scss files in the **assets\src\scss** directory into unminified CSS in the **asstest\css** directory.
 The command prompt will also set-up a 'watcher' that will watch the .scss files for changes and automatically compile them when they're updated.

 	- Committing to Production/Production: `npm run sass-prod`
 		- This compiles the .scss files in the **assets\src\scss** directory into minified CSS in the **css** directory.
 		- It is good practice to run this command on your scss and review output prior to committing your changes to ensure the minification process does not impact your styles

-# Compiling website JS
+# Minifying/preparing website JS
 1. Navigate the command line/command prompt to this directory `..\ResourcePackages\IDT\assets`.
 Replace the `..\` with the relevant path for your set-up

 2. Run the command: `npm run uglify-js-prod`